 I loved it!
 Everything everyone says about Jennifer Lopez’s performance is true.
 She’s such a star that it doesn’t even matter if you’re going in with high expectations.
 There is no way she’s going to let you down.
 There’s a scene early in the movie that is just immediately iconic, on the level with Marilyn standing over the sewer grate with her skirts blowing up.
 And I know I just said that Lopez’s performance is impossible to spoil with accolades but I will not describe the image.
 Just go to the theater and see it on the biggest screen possible.

-The other star of this movie is Constance Wu–she’s the ingenue who is taken under Lopez’s wing.
+The other star of this movie is Constance Wu, playing the ingenue who is taken under Lopez’s wing.
 That’s partly what makes the early scenes with Lopez so powerful: we’re seeing her through a younger woman’s eyes.
-Lopez plays Ramona, an aging stripper who still commands a room but knows her days are numbered.
+Lopez plays Ramona, an aging pole dancer who still commands a room but knows her days are numbered.
 Wu plays Dorothy, a young woman just getting started as a dancer.
 The two realize that they stand to make a lot more money if they work together; Dorothy’s youth will attract more men, and Ramona’s experience will help them to pick the best customers.
 The arrangement works well until the financial crisis hits and Wall Street’s partying culture changes drastically.
 People stop going out, and stop spending ridiculous amounts of cash in the champagne room.
 Dorothy gets pregnant and leaves town.
 Everyone is broke.

 Years pass, and the two women meet again in a NYC strip club.
 They team up again, but this time, Ramona has a new trick up her sleeve: she covertly drugs men and then runs up their credit card bills while they are blissfully knocked out.
 When they wake up, they are too embarrassed to report what happened to the police.
 Ramona justifies her stealing because the banks stole so much from American taxpayers.
 Dorothy goes along with it, reluctantly at first, but soon she’s helping Ramona to stay organized and expand the operation.
 Things get complicated when the two women start hiring other women and taking the men back to hotel rooms so that they don’t have to pay the clubs.
 Eventually, of course, they are caught and arrested, with Dorothy taking a plea bargain.
-Both feel betrayed by each other, and the movie doesn’t shy away from the complexity of their relationship, which is not as transactional as it initially seems.
+Both feel betrayed by the other, and the movie doesn’t shy away from the complexity of their relationship, which is not as transactional as it initially seems.

 The movie, which is based on a New York magazine article by Jessica Pressler, is told in flashback and is framed by a reporter’s (Julia Stiles) interviews with Dorothy and Ramona.
-Although the interview portions of the film were useful in keeping the story moving, Stiles was not very convincing as a journalist.
+Although the interview portions of the film were useful in keeping the story moving, Stiles was not convincing as a journalist.
 Her interview style was charmless and bland and I had a hard time believing that Dorothy and Ramona would have ever opened up to her.
 The one convincing element was the way the reporter was the line of communication between the two women, who stop speaking after their falling out.

 Directors: Steven Bognar and Julia Reichert